 Crimes against visitors are on the rise in many Cuban cities, particularly Havana (including some violent crime), so it pays to be careful.
 That said, gun crime is virtually unheard of and murder rates are estimated to be way below those of most Latin American countries, though official crime statistics are kept under wraps by the Cuban government.
 In the vast majority of cases, the worst you’re likely to experience is incessant attention from jineteros, but a few simple precautions will help ensure that you don’t fall prey to any petty crime.
 While there’s no need to be suspicious of everyone who tries to strike up a conversation with you (and many people will), a measure of caution is still advisable.
 You should always carry a photocopy of your passport (or the passport itself), as the police sometimes ask to inspect them.

-The most common assault upon tourists is bag-snatching or pickpocketing (particularly in Habana Vieja), so always make sure you sling bags across your body rather than letting them dangle from one shoulder, keep cameras concealed whenever possible, don’t carry valuables in easy-to-reach pockets and always carry only the minimum amount of cash.
+The most common assault upon tourists is bag-snatching or pickpocketing (particularly in Habana Vieja and Centro Habana), so always make sure you sling bags across your body rather than letting them dangle from one shoulder.
+Unfortunately, bag snatches in which cross-body straps have been slashed are becoming more common; the ultimate self-protection is to carry no visible bag at all.
+Keep cameras concealed whenever possible, don’t carry valuables in easy-to-reach pockets and always carry only the minimum amount of cash.
 A common trick is for thieves on bicycles to ride past and snatch at bags, hats and sunglasses, so wear these at your discretion.
 Needless to say, don’t leave bags and possessions unattended anywhere, but be especially vigilant on beaches, where theft is common.

 Other than this, watch out for scams from street operators.
 Never accept the offer of moneychangers on the street, as some will take your money and run – literally – or try to confuse you by mixing up national pesos with convertible pesos, or palm you off with counterfeit notes.
 Exercise extra caution when using unofficial taxis, particularly when riding in a cab where “a friend” is accompanying the driver.
 Although you’re unlikely to suffer a violent attack, you may well find yourself pickpocketed.
 This is a particularly common trick on arrival at the airport, where you should be especially vigilant.
 Even if you are on a tight budget, it’s well worth getting a tourist taxi into the centre when you’re loaded with all your valuables and possessions.